 Explanation: Abduction is the movement that is towards the med-line while adduction is the movement that is away from the mid-line.
 When the arm is raised to shoulder level, the movement is adduction and when the arm is brought down, it is called abduction.

-Explanation: Prone mean when the body is facing downwards while supine is when the body is facing upwards.
+Explanation: Prone means when the body is facing downwards while supine is when the body is facing upwards.
 Thus, if the palm is turned downwards, the movement is pronation and then the palm is brought upwards, the movement is supination.

 10. The difference between rotation and circumduction is __________

-a) rotation is any circular movement while circumduction is circular movement around something.
+a) rotation is any circular movement while circumduction is circular movement around something

-b) rotation is the circular movement along the sagittal axis of the body while circumduction is the conical movement of the body around the sagittal axis of the body.
+b) rotation is the circular movement along the sagittal axis of the body while circumduction is the conical movement of the body around the sagittal axis of the body

-c) circumduction is any circular movement while rotation is circular movement around something.
+c) circumduction is any circular movement while rotation is circular movement around something

 d) circumduction is the circular movement along the sagittal axis of the body while rotation is the conical movement of the body around the sagittal axis of the body

-Explanation: As the answer says, rotation is the circular movement along the sagittal axis of the body while circumduction is the conical movement of the body around the sagittal axis of the body.
+Explanation: As the answer says, a rotation is the circular movement along the sagittal axis of the body while circumduction is the conical movement of the body around the sagittal axis of the body.
 Thus, if there is pronation and supination of the palm, it will come under rotation but if shoulder rotation is done when the arm is fully extended, then its circumduction.

 Sanfoundry Global Education & Learning Series – Clinical Science.